honojs/website/index.md

       'meta',
       {
         property: 'og:description',
         content: 'Hono is a small, simple, and ultrafast web framework for the Edges.
-It works on Cloudflare Workers, Fastly Compute@Edge, Deno, Bun, Vercel, Netlify, Lagon, AWS Lambda, Lambda@Edge, Node.js, and others.
+It works on Cloudflare Workers, Fastly Compute@Edge, Deno, Bun, Vercel, Netlify, Lagon, AWS Lambda, Lambda@Edge, and Node.js.
 Fast, but not only fast.', },
     ]
 ---